lzz5235/ChatOnline/README.md

 ChatOnline
 ==========

-We want to design one tool for chating online based on multisystems.Such as windows,linux,android...This architecture is C/S
+We want to design one tool for chating online based on multisystems.Such as windows,linux,android...
+The software architecture is C/S.